 - Module Instructor – main characteristic how to detect the common & specific individual mistakes and improve the shooting skills of new and/or average shooters – 4 days.

 - Module Instructor LEO/MIL (reserved only for active LEO/MIL and ONLY them) – includes specific police tactics for usage of the firearms, weapon retention and Arrest & Restrain Tactics in conjunction with the firearm – 4 days.

 Attendees will receive a detailed program of training before each module course start.

 Modules “Basic & Advance” will take place in Benelux Area; “Instructor” and “LEO/MIL Instructor” modules will take place at ESA Training Center in Poland, with Mr. Thomas Bryl – ESA Chief of Operations, as higher authority in final decision for obtaining ESA Pistol Shooting Instructor qualification for Benelux Area.

-At the end of each module attendees must to pass written and shooting exam.
+At the end of each module, attendees have to pass a written and shooting exam.

-The time between each module will be 1-2 months, and each attendee will have specific tailored subjects which he must to exercise them in this time.
+The time between each module will be 1-2 months, and each attendee will have specific tailored subjects which he have to exercise them in this time.

 Students who will fail the exam at the end of each module, they can repeat the module training at the cost of 75% from normal cost of the module.